redersmp/VexSnippets/README.md

-# Vex Snippets
+# VEX Snippets
 Code snippets and examples of VEX inside Houdini

-Vex is a small, efficient, general purpose language for writing shaders and custom nodes.
+VEX is a small, efficient, general purpose language for writing shaders and custom nodes.

-### Vex basics
+### VEX basics
 When focus is on the code window, the keyboard shortcut `alt + e` opens the Houdini script editor.

 When editing in the code window, press `ctrl + enter` to commit the change and update Houdini.